Resource: aws_paas_service#

 ,synchronous_strict

-- (Optional) The amount of memory, in bytes (multiple of 1 KiB), the database server uses for shared memory buffers.
-Valid values are from 128 to 8589934584 KiB.
-For more information about the parameter, see the PostgreSQL documentation.user
+- (Optional) The amount of memory, in bytes (multiple of 1 KiB), the database server uses for shared memory buffers.- Valid values: From 128 to 8589934584 KiB For more information about the parameter, see the PostgreSQL documentation.

 - (Optional, Editable) List of PostgreSQL users with parameters.
 The maximum number of users is 1000.
 The structure of this block is described below.version